facebook/react/www/README.md

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fixed header logo on Android`) to stage and commit your changes
 1. `git push yourname wwwTheNameOfMyChange`
-1. Go to the [https://github.com/facebook/react](React repo) and you should see recently pushed branches.
+1. Go to the [React repo](https://github.com/facebook/react) and you should see recently pushed branches.
 1. ... follow GitHub's instructions...
 1. If possible, include any screenshots of visual changes.
 A Netlify build will also be automatically created once you make your PR, so other people can see your change.